Radu-Vele/Uni_Notes_Obsidian/Year 2/Semester 2/CA/Lab 4.1 (Hw).md

 ## Assignment 3
 ---

-Draw the Data-Path of your single-cycle MIPS 16 processor.
+ inDraw the Data-Path of your single-cycle MIPS 16 processor.
 Be sure to include all the necessary components on the data-path, such that all the 15 instructions execute correctly.

 ---
 ### MIPS Data path: